RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We'd love your feedback: we're reachable by email at [feedback@riffle.systems](mailto:feedback@riffle.systems) and on Twitter at [@geoffreylitt](https://twitter.com/geoffreylitt) and [@nschiefer](https://twitter.com/nschiefer)!

-*We're grateful for clarifying conversations with Jamie Brandon, Adam Jermyn, David Karger, Martin Kleppmann, Kevin Lynagh, Jalex Stark, and Peter van Hardenberg as we developed the ideas in this essay.
+*We're grateful for clarifying conversations with Jamie Brandon, Josh Horowitz, Adam Jermyn, David Karger, Martin Kleppmann, Kevin Lynagh, Jalex Stark, and Peter van Hardenberg as we developed the ideas in this essay.
 Geoffrey Litt was supported by an NSF GRFP Fellowship.
 Nicholas Schiefer was supported by a Simons Investigator Award.*